VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 If a *Granite Gaol* is caught inside a **Burst** explosion from a *Bomb Boulder*, the *Gaol* will be destroyed, leaving a puddle and freeing the player inside.
 It will also cast **Burst** and destroy any other *Granite Gaol* in range.

   The puddle gives a lethal DoT to any player who stand inside.
 When a player is freed from the his *Gaol*, he has a very short immunity to the puddle.
-  As long as *Titan* is standing inside the puddle, he will gain a stack of <span class='buff'>Aetherially Charged</span> every 3 seconds.
+  As long as *Titan* is standing inside the puddle, he will gain a stack of <span class='buff'>Aetherically Charged</span> every 3 seconds.

   The second cast will only target a random Healer and must be freed by destroying the *Granite Gaol*.